 The District maintains financial and administrative records associated with emergency response in accordance with 44 C.F.R.
 Part 13--Uniform Administrative Requirements for Grants and Cooperative Agreements to State and Local Governments.
-Emergency response and construction records, i are maintained by both the grant authority. including field reports h the District and the l s, procurement and co District Engineer and onstruction manage are retained as pres ment files scribed by
+Emergency response and construction records, including field reports, procurement and construction management files are maintained by both the District and the District Engineer and are retained as prescribed by the grant authority.